Average-Bear/Uptime-KBPatch-Report/ReadMe.txt

-Line 24 -- Change -Searchbase to desired OU or, change $ComputerName= to something entirely different.
+Line 24 -- To set a default set of values, Change -Searchbase to desired OU or, change $ComputerName= to something entirely different.
+  You may also simply supply values to the pipeline.

+  .EXAMPLE
+    .\Uptime-KBPatch-Report.ps1 Server01, Server02